Live Music Saturday Nights at Grinders

 Special Sunday Jazz - No Cover

-Sunday, August 19th, we are happy to offer the chill and casual sounds of Jazz Island Rewind.
+We are happy to offer the chill and casual sounds of Jazz Island Rewind.
 4p to 6p.

 Drop in, eat, drink and get into the casual funky groove of Jazz Island Rewind.
 Reservations accepted but certainly not required.

 Jazz Island Rewind is comprised of veteran musician John English and guests.

 Mark DuFresne is one of the most sought after Blues talents in the Northwest.
 The Washington Blues Society has awarded him for best vocalist, songwriter and harmonica more than any other artist.

 He has recorded three CD’s of all original music.
 “Out of That Bed”, “Have Another Round” and “There’s A Song In There”, which featured the lineup of the former Hollywood Fats Band.